 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > USB > USB Storage Device. - 3.
-Tick the Internet FTP checkbox, and then click Save.
+Go to Advanced > USB Sharing > USB Storage Device page. - 3.
+Tick the FTP(via Internet) checkbox, and then click Save.